Silva-Anthony-1103/SuperCoderx43/README.md

 ### Hi there 👋

+CS202, CompSci Undergrad at UNR.
+Outside of computers, I like to play sports and listen, produce, and play music.

 <!--
 **SuperCoderx43/SuperCoderx43** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.